jennego/cowichan-dressage-site/README.md

 TO DO LIST

-- show ride times if one is included
 - sort events by most recent upcoming date
 - add rules checkbox to form
 - show session name if one is included